 Professor Ussher has broad experience of leading randomised controlled trials, large surveys and cohort studies, systematic reviews, qualitative studies, theoretical modelling of behavioural interventions, and experimental studies testing the short-term effects of behavioural interventions.
 Current funded studies he is leading or collaborating on include:

-Current funding awards are from NIHR Health Technology Assessment, NIHR Research for Patient Benefit, NIHR Public Health Research, NIHR Programme Grants for Applied Research, MRC PHIND, Czech Health Research Council, Greater Manchester Combined Authority, CRUK Population Research Committee.
+Current funding awards are from NIHR Public Health Research, NIHR Research for Patient Benefit, NIHR Programme Grants for Applied Research, NIHR Policy Research Unit in Public Heath, Czech Health Research Council, Greater Manchester Combined Authority

 Professor Tim Coleman, University of Nottingham